 - 3.7.1.
 The Council recognises the importance of ensuring its enforcement approaches are consistent with those of neighbouring local authorities.
 Officers have access to the LGA Knowledge Hub and there is dialogue and liaison in a number of settings:

 - Cambridgeshire and Peterborough Food and Safety Group (CPFSG)

-- Cambridge Water Company Liaison meetings

-- Anglian Water Liaison meetings

 - Tascomi User Group

 - FSA regional events

 - UKHSA/Environmental Health liaison days

-- CIEH update events - 3.7.2 The CPFSG promotes consistency between officers and authorities and where possible produces common policies and procedures.
+- CIEH update events

+- 3.7.2 The CPFSG promotes consistency between officers and authorities and where possible produces common policies and procedures.
 Where appropriate, subgroups can be convened to deal with a specific issue.
+The membership

-The membership includes Lead Food Officers from Cambridgeshire and Peterborough as well as representatives from UKHSA, the FSA and Trading Standards. - 3.7.3 There is routine liaison and contact with officers from Development Control, Planning Enforcement, Building Control, Business Rates, Fraud, Licensing and Legal as well as liaison and consultation with the Town Centre Managers where appropriate.
+- includes Lead Food Officers from Cambridgeshire and Peterborough as well as representatives from UKHSA, the FSA and Trading Standards. - 3.7.3 There is routine liaison and contact with officers from Development Control, Planning Enforcement, Building Control, Business Rates, Fraud, Licensing, Markets and Legal.